 Family hiking the trails of skyline wilderness area in rapid city south dakota

 The trails are there for a reason.
 They help you know the way and protect surrounding vegetation from getting damaged with too much traffic.
-Plus, it's usually safer to stay on the designated path, while the Black Hills are home to so many beautiful things there are also things you likely want to avoid - like poison ivy.
+Plus, it's usually safer to stay on the designated path.
+While the Black Hills are home to so many beautiful things, there are also things you likely want to avoid, like poison ivy and prairie rattlesnakes.

 Bison in Badlands National Park